BranchingBad/google-free-tier/README.md

 **12. Firestore Errors**
 - **Problem:** App crashes with "Error: No default database found", "Permission denied", or "Quota exceeded" errors.
 - **Solution:**
-  - **"Database not found"**:
+  - **"Database not found" or "No default database found"**:
-    - Ensure Firestore database was created.
-Terraform *does not* create this by default; you must either create it manually in Native mode or set `enable_firestore_database = true` in your `terraform.tfvars`.
+    - Firestore is NOT created automatically.
+You must explicitly enable it.
-    - Check: `gcloud firestore databases list`
+    - Check if a database exists: `gcloud firestore databases list`
+    - **If no database exists:**
+      - Option A: Set `enable_firestore_database = true` in `terraform.tfvars`, then run `terraform apply`
+      - Option B: Create manually in GCP Console: Firestore > Create Database > Native Mode > Select appropriate region
+      - Ensure the database is in the same region as your other resources
+    - Restart your application after creating the database (Cloud Run: redeploy, GKE: restart pod)
   - **"Permission denied"**:
+    - The service account running your application lacks Firestore permissions
-    - Ensure the service account running your application (e.g., Cloud Run, GKE pod) has the `Cloud Datastore User` role (`roles/datastore.user`) on the project.
+    - Ensure the service account has the `roles/datastore.user` role (Cloud Datastore User)
-    - Check service account IAM bindings in GCP Console.
+    - For Cloud Run: Check the compute service account permissions in IAM Console
+    - For GKE: Verify the Workload Identity service account has required permissions
+    - To grant permissions:
+      ```bash
+      # Example for Cloud Run (replace PROJECT_ID)
+      gcloud projects add-iam-policy-binding PROJECT_ID \
+        --member=serviceAccount:YOUR_SERVICE_ACCOUNT@appspot.gserviceaccount.com \
+        --role=roles/datastore.user
+      ```
   - **"Quota exceeded"**:
+    - You've exceeded Firestore's free tier limits (1GB storage, 50,000 reads/day, 20,000 writes/day)
-    - Review your Firestore usage in the GCP Console.
+    - Review your Firestore usage in GCP Console: Firestore > Usage tab
-    - Check for sudden spikes in reads/writes.
+    - Check for sudden spikes in reads/writes (possible infinite loops or high traffic)
+    - Solutions:
+      - Optimize database queries to reduce unnecessary reads
+      - Add caching to reduce repeated reads
-    - Consider upgrading your Firestore billing plan or optimizing database operations.
+      - Consider upgrading to paid plan if expected traffic exceeds free tier
+      - Set up budget alerts to monitor costs

 ### Getting Help